eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-amqp10.md

 }
 ```

+#### Source acknowledgement handling

+For AMQP 1.0 sources, when configuring
+[acknowledgement requests](basic-connections.html#source-acknowledgement-requests), consumed messages from the AMQP 1.0
+endpoint are treated in the following way:

+For Ditto acknowledgements with successful [status](protocol-specification-acks.html#combined-status-code):
+* Acknowledges the AMQP 1.0 message with `accepted` outcome (see [AMQP 1.0 spec: 3.4.2 Accepted](http://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-messaging-v1.0-os.html#type-accepted))

+For Ditto acknowledgements with mixed successful/failed [status](protocol-specification-acks.html#combined-status-code):
+* If some of the aggregated [acknowledgements](basic-acknowledgements.html#acknowledgements) require redelivery (e.g. based on a timeout):
+   * Negatively acknowledges the AMQP 1.0 message with `modified[delivery-failed]` outcome (see [AMQP 1.0 spec: 3.4.5 Modified](http://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-messaging-v1.0-os.html#type-modified))
+* If none of the aggregated [acknowledgements](basic-acknowledgements.html#acknowledgements) require redelivery:
+   * Negatively acknowledges the AMQP 1.0 message with `modified[undeliverable-here]` outcome (see [AMQP 1.0 spec: 3.4.5 Modified](http://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-messaging-v1.0-os.html#type-modified)) preventing redelivery by the AMQP 1.0 endpoint

 ### Target format

 An AMQP 1.0 connection requires the protocol configuration target object to have an `address` property with a source